 Now that my seeds are planted I lightly tap down the potting soil and using the misting bottle I spray the soil until there is a small amount of water sitting on top.
 Because the soil was dry when I planted the seeds the water will soak up quickly.

 Once the seeds are all planted I put almost an inch of water in the tray and sit the containers in there.
-The dry soil will soak up the water pretty quickly.
 To keep in the moisture I put plastic wrap over the top; later when the seeds are coming up I put a clear dome over the top.
-And then I put the tray under the light and let nature work .

-The hubby came up with a cool little system for making the plants (without those little plastic things), by making snips in the containers and drawing up a sharp little diagram as pictured.
+The hubs came up with a cool little system for making the plants (without those little plastic things), by making snips in the containers and drawing up a sharp little diagram as pictured.

 Do you start your plants indoors?
 If you do or have any methods for how you start your seeds I would love to hear it.